Homepage

 Health Excellent; Run, lift weights, scuba, free diving.

 Diversions include reading, writing, guitar, philosophy, sushi bar going.
-My wife Diana and I live in S. California.
+Single and live in S. California principally.

 Bio./Life History